cablehead/levee/docs/messages-yet-again.md

 - Need to think about backwards compatibility.
 This one is a straight up trade off between a more intuitive API, vs explicit.

-## Drop the concept of piping?
+## Drop the concept of redirecting?

-- In practice because of the current distinctions, things are so clumsy it either hasn't been implemented for all types of message channels, or, even when it is, it's easier to explicitly do that naive piping above.
+- In practice because of the current distinctions, things are so clumsy it either hasn't been implemented for all types of message channels, or, even when it is, it's easier to explicitly do that naive redirecting above.

 - I'm curious to see if it would be missed with more sane simple message passing primitives.